Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 math: false
 ---

+## Mar 30

+I found the Hugo blog deployed in GitHub is very convenient.
+I can use the **One diary** app for writing essays and copying to the Hugo via the GitHub app.

+I can completely finish the writing and the publishing function.

 ## Mar 29

 I have been considering the impact of communication tools on our lifestyle and ability to concentrate.
 No, all the things present by cell phone are consume our concentration.